Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 ```

 Great, the minimum value is 1 month and the maximum value is 72 month.

 Now, we can start our work to classify our data.

+Great, the minimum value is 1 month and the maximum value is 72 months.

+Now, we can start our work to classify our data.